joyjixu/qm2_resources/website/about_us.md

 I've grown up in many countries, including China, France, the UAE and Norway.

 Most of my modules are related to Mathematics and Physics, other than that some activities that I enjoy are figure skating, baking and illustration.

+## Salomé Welgryn
+I’m a 19 years old, Arts and Science student, majoring in Society and minoring in Health and Environment.
+I am a French student but I’ve been living in London for 5 years I am mainly studying Environment, Development and Psychology.
+I am passionate by music and photography.